 g) Inspections - all buyers are advised to have a professional home inspector go through the home on their behalf, even for brand new homes.
 If the buyer chooses to have someone other than a qualified professional do the inspection, the seller may not be obligated to perform repairs.

 i) Closing costs - our contracts are very comprehensive and define who will be paying for the specific closing costs associated with the transaction.
-Typically the buyer will pay for: one half of the escrow fee, HOA transfer fees, HOA capital contributions, appraisal, home inspections, real estate brokerage administration fee, homeowner's insurance policy and any lender associated fees including lender's title insurance, processing, discount points, loan origination and underwriting.
-In addition the escrow company will prorate taxes, HOA dues, sewer use fees, and insurance between buyers and sellers at the close of escrow.
-In some cases, the buyer may request that the seller pay for all or a portion of the buyer's normal closing costs, but that is usually reflected by an increase in the sales price.
-Typical seller's costs include: Commissions, one half of the escrow fee, title policy, Nevada real estate transfer tax, home warranties, covered repairs and real estate brokerage administration fees.
+Typically the buyer will pay for: one half of the escrow fee, HOA transfer fees, HOA capital contributions, appraisal, home inspections, real estate brokerage administration fee, homeowner's insurance policy and any lender associated fees including lender's title insurance, processing, discount points, loan origination, and underwriting.
+In addition, the escrow company will prorate taxes, HOA dues, sewer use fees, and insurance between buyers and sellers at the close of escrow.
+In some cases, the buyer may request that the seller pays for all or a portion of the buyer's normal closing costs, but that is usually reflected by an increase in the sales price.
+Typical seller's costs include Commissions, one half of the escrow fee, title policy, Nevada real estate transfer tax, home warranties, covered repairs, and real estate brokerage administration fees.

 - The buyer will sign the contract and the agent will submit it to the listing broker along with a copy of the earnest money deposit check or a notation that these funds will be wired directly to the escrow company within one business day.